Pecan Pie Bombs + Video

 If you want something a little fancier, there are plenty of other pecan pie desserts to choose from.

-Pecan Pie Bars are another great option for your dessert table since they don’t require any utensils.
+Pecan Pie Bars are another great option for your dessert table since they don’t require any utensils or try our sour cream pie that is sure to surprise your guests.

 Delicious filling is spread over a shortbread crust for an easy treat that can be made in advance or even at the last minute!